A higher order pressure-stabilized virtual element formulation for the Stokes-Poisson-Boltzmann equations: Model problem

 where $\psi\in\mathlarger\Phi$ is the unique solution of \eqref{variation2} with given $\uv\in\Vv_{div}$.
 Finally, we define an operator $\mathcal{T}:\mathlarger\Phi\rightarrow\mathlarger\Phi$ such that

-Thus, the fixed-point problem is stated as follows: \emph{Find $\psi\in\mathlarger\Phi$, such that $\calT(\psi)=\psi$.} We further emphasize that solving problem \eqref{variation} is equivalent to find at least one fixed-point of $\calT$.
-Then, we define the following closed set
+Thus, the fixed-point problem is stated as follows: \emph{Find $\psi\in\mathlarger\Phi$, such that $\calT(\psi)=\psi$.} We further emphasize that solving {Problem~\eqref{variation}} is equivalent to find at least one fixed-point of $\calT$.
+In this sequel, we define the following closed set

-Hereafter, we first demonstrate that the operator $\calT$ maps $\widehat{\mathlarger\Phi}$ to itself. \begin{lemma} Assume that the potential load $\gs\in\LTWO(\Omega)$ and the data of problem $(P)$ satisfy the condition
+Hereafter, we first demonstrate that the operator $\calT$ maps $\widehat{\mathlarger\Phi}$ to itself. \begin{lemma} Assume that the potential load $\gs\in\LTWO(\Omega)$ and the data of {Problem~\eqref{P}} satisfy the condition